A Grassmann Manifold Handbook: Basic Geometry and Computational Aspects: Riemannian Structure

 with $W:=U_\perp^T\hat{Q} \in \St(n-p,r)$, $\Sigma\in\R^{r\times r}$, $V\in St(p,r)$.
 Let $W_\bot, V_\bot$ be suitable orthogonal completions.
 Then,

 which leads to the desired result when inserted into (\ref{eq:GrassmannExpO}).
 The second equality in \eqref{eq:GrassmannExpStthin} is given by a postmultiplication by $ \in \O(p)$, which does not change the equivalence class.
 This postmultiplication does however change the Stiefel representative, so $ $ is the Stiefel geodesic from $ $ in direction $ $.
-A different orthogonal completion of $V$ does not change the second expression in~\eqref{eq:GrassmannExpStthin} and results in a different representative of the same equivalence class in the third expression. \end{proof} \end{proposition}
+A different orthogonal completion of $V$ does not change the second expression in~\eqref{eq:GrassmannExpStthin} and results in a different representative of the same equivalence class in the third expression. \end{proof} \end{proposition} The formula established in \cite{EdelmanAriasSmith1999} uses the compact SVD $\Delta^\hor_U=\tilde{Q}\tilde{\Sigma}\tilde{V}^T$ with $\tilde{Q} \in \St(n,p),\ \tilde{\Sigma}=\diag(\sigma_1,...,\sigma_p)$ and $\tilde{V} \in \O(p)$.
+Then